Top 20 most common emergency department diagnoses

 Addressing long ER wait times

-Avoidable emergency room visits like those listed can lead to the delay of medication administration and other treatments for patients in imminent danger from more serious injuries.
-Often, patients simply aren't sure what constitutes an emergency department visit rather than a trip to urgent care—some patients may not even be aware there is a difference between the two care centers.
+Avoidable emergency room visits can lead to the delay of medication administration and other treatments for patients in imminent danger from more serious injuries.
+Often, patients simply aren’t sure what constitutes an emergency department visit rather than a trip to urgent care—some patients may not even be aware there is a difference between the two care centers.

 To reduce wait times and improve care outcomes, some hospital ERs are employing telehealth software.
 Patients are assessed by an NP or PA upon arrival for stability, and lower-risk patients are eligible to consult with an in-network physician at another location.